Agent OS: First Bill

 Key Trends

-From affinity map, the team was able to ascertain key takeaways that correlated to the testing goals.
-In the case of the final round of testing (October 14th), the following key trends were noted
+From the affinity mapping, the team identified key takeaways that aligned closely with the testing goals.
+During the final round of usability testing (October 14th), the following trends emerged: